decretist/Dissertation/Conclusion/conclusion.md

 hypothesis or Winroth's two-author hypothesis.
 My intention was simply to expand what I perceived to be an insufficient evidentiary basis for the debate over whether the *dicta* had one or two authors.
-However the results, once I convinced myself that they were not spurious, convinced me that the individual *dicta* have to be distinguished from the collection as a whole and that it is not consistent with the stylometric evidence to think of the collection
+However, the results, once I convinced myself that they were not spurious, convinced me that the individual *dicta* have to be distinguished from the collection as a whole and that it is not consistent with the stylometric evidence to think of the collection